BLOCKvIO/documentation/oss-components.md

 This list is an overview of all open source components integrated or used as part of the BLOCKv platform.
+It only includes first-level dependencies, and not sub-dependencies of included OSS components.

 |OSS-component                                                       |License             |
 |--------------------------------------------------------------------|--------------------|